 Even though an improved and more advanced version of the plugin called Cream has been released in the meanwhile, the good old Kirnu still remains a solid choice for anyone looking for a workhorse freeware arpeggiator.
 Dancing on a thin line between an arpeggiator and a step sequencer, this plugin pretty much provides all the features an advanced user would need from a plugin of this type.

 Kirnu may be a bit too hard to grasp at first, but programming this plugin should become a breeze after you watch any of the tutorial videos available online.
 Keep in mind that you’ll need a VST host application capable of handling plugins with MIDI output.
-For a quick starter, you can grab this free set of 25 presets for Kirnu provided by satYatunes.
+For a quick starter, here’s a set of 25 free presets for Kirnu.

 BlueARP by Oleg Mikheev